Get help now Make a donation

 Meditation

 What is it?
-There are different types of mediation, but all aim to quieten your mind and put you into a state of calm, stillness and rest.
+There are different types of meditation.
+All aim to help put your mind into a state of calm, stillness and rest.
 Some types of meditation may involve mindfulness or a spiritual element.
-There are many DVDs, apps, and free online videos that can teach you meditation exercises.
+You can learn meditation from books, apps, online videos, or a professional.

 Are there side effects and is it safe?
-Meditation is generally safe, however if you experience dissociation meditation might make your symptoms worse.
+Meditation is generally safe.

 Where can I find out more?

-Meditation, exercise and yoga have all been helpful ways to regulate mood and reduce anxiety.
+Meditation, exercise and yoga have all been helpful ways to regulate my mood and reduce anxiety.

 Mindfulness

-Mindfulness is a meditation technique you can learn which involves noticing what's happening in the present moment, without judgement.
+Mindfulness is a technique you can learn.
+It involves noticing what's happening in the present moment, without judgement.
 It aims to help you improve self-awareness and cope better with difficult thoughts and feelings.

 Reflexology

 What is it?
-Reflexology is based on the idea that different points on your feet, hands, face and ears are linked to other parts of your body through your nervous system.
+Reflexology is based on the idea that different points on your feet and hands are linked to other parts of your body through your nervous system.
 During a typical session, a reflexologist will use their hands to apply gentle pressure to these points.

 Where can I find out more?